Squamous Cell Carcinoma

 Anaplasmosis in Horses

 Last Updated on March 29, 2022 by Allison Price Anaplasmosis, also known as equine-granulocytic ehrlichiosis, is a seasonal infectious disease that’s most common in the United States.
-Although most cases are found in California, cases have also been reported in other states such as Connecticut, Illinois and Arkansas.
-There have been cases confirmed in South America, Britain, … Read more
+Although most cases are … Read more

 Vulvitis and Vaginitis in Horses